richardgourley/json-rest-api-call-with-closure/README.md

 ABOUT CLOSURE

-- With closure, a variable 'remembers' the environment it was created in.
 - The key point is that we create a variable and add an OUTER function to it.
 When we call the variable above we can access the INNER function inside the outer variable!
 - You can pass variables that are assigned functions with closure around your program and they remember the enclosing scope!